What Chemicals You Need for a Hot Tub

 - Wash your hands when you’re finished.
 This is to make sure that you stay safe if you have had any potential exposure to the chemicals you were using.

-At the end of the day, you were using chemicals, so there are some things you will need to do in order to stay safe while using these chemicals.
-However, to ease any worries about whether or not hot tub chemicals are going to be dangerous, you will be safe if you take all the necessary precautions.
+You were using chemicals, so there are some things you will need to do to stay safe while using these chemicals.
+However, to ease any worries about whether or not hot tub chemicals will be dangerous, you will be safe if you take all the necessary precautions.

-And now, let’s get into some of the absolutely mandatory chemicals that you need to make sure you have on hand when you get a hot tub.
+And now, let’s get into some of the mandatory chemicals you need to make sure you have on hand when you get a hot tub.

 Must-Have Hot Tub Chemicals